 Best in Padua: Private Padua Highlights Tour including Scrovegni Chapel and St. Anthony’s Basilica

 The highlight, however, is the Scrovegni Chapel.
 This small church is home to a breathtaking series of frescoes by Giotto, one of the most prominent Italian painters of the Late Middle Ages.
-His detailed depictions of the Life of Jesus and the Life of the Virgin entirely cover the chapel’s walls and ceiling.
+His detailed depictions of the Life of Christ and the Life of the Virgin entirely cover the chapel’s walls and ceiling.
 In order to preserve them, entry is restricted and tickets must be booked at least 24 hours in advance.
 However, tickets are automatically included in this tour, making it the ideal option for those who'd like to avoid the hassle of reserving tickets.

 Check out more of what the country has to offer with our selection of the best Italy tours.

 Best in Siena: Skip-the-Line Siena Duomo and City Walking Tour

 Siena’s historic center is listed as a UNESCO World Heritage Site on account of its immaculately preserved Gothic architecture — which also makes it one of the most beautiful cities in Italy.
 The best way to explore its many wonders is on a walking tour like this one, with the benefit of a knowledgeable local guide.
 You’ll start at the Basilica of San Domenico, then explore Siena’s winding cobblestone streets before arriving at the heart of the city – the Piazza del Campo.
 Here, landmarks like the Fonte Gaia and the Palazzo Pubblico with its towering campanile (bell tower) make for spectacular photo opportunities.